-LSC proposed two notable amendments to this section.
-First, in each instance in which the term "handicapped person" or "handicapped persons" appears, LSC proposed to replace it with "person with a disability" or "persons with disabilities" as grammatically appropriate.
-As noted above, LSC intended no substantive change, but merely the use of updated and preferred nomenclature.
-LSC also proposed to use the term "auxiliary aids and/or other assistive technologies" instead of the words "readers or interpreters" in section 1626(e)(1).
+LSC is proposing two notable amendments to this section.
+First, in each instance in which the term "handicapped person" or "handicapped persons" appears, LSC proposes to replace it with "person with a disability" or "persons with disabilities" as grammatically appropriate.
+As noted above, LSC intends no substantive change, but merely the use of updated and preferred nomenclature.

+LSC is also proposing to use the term "auxiliary aids and/or other assistive technologies" instead of the words "readers or interpreters" in section 1626(e)(1).
 As discussed above, LSC believes that users of the regulation will be better served by using a standardized and formally defined term.
-LSC believes that using the term "auxiliary aids and/or other assistive technologies" in this section, combined with the proposed definition of that term, will better reflect the range of systems and devices existing in the market that grantees may choose from to make reasonable accommodations in employment for otherwise qualified job applicants and employees with disabilities.
-LSC received several comments supporting and no comments opposing these changes.
-Accordingly, LSC adopts them as proposed.
+LSC believes that using the term "auxiliary aids and/or other assistive technologies" in this section, combined with the proposed definition of that term, will better reflect the range of systems and devices existing in the market that grantees may choose from to make reasonable accommodations in employment for otherwise qualified applicants and employees with disabilities.